To More Inquiry

 9. Karaga, Karnataka

 Karaga is one of the oldest festivals in the Karnataka state of India.
-It is celebrated on the full moon day of Chaitra that falls on the March/April month according to the Gregorian calendar.
-This festival is celebrated in honour of Goddess Shakti at the renowned Dharmarayaswamy temple in Banglore.
+It is celebrated on the full moon day of Chaitra which falls on the March/April month according to the Gregorian calendar.
+This festival is celebrated in honor of Goddess Shakti at the renowned Dharmarayaswamy temple in Banglore.
 This festival beautifully showcases the rich cultural heritage of Karnataka.

 The procession commences at the religious Dharmarayaswamy temple with the Karaga carriers dressed in women’s attire and surrounded by numerous Veerakumaras carrying uncovered swords.
 This procession halts at the Dargah-e-Sharif of Hazrat Tawkal Mastan- a Muslim saint of the 18th century and then the Karaga is immersed in the pond.
 This festival truly attracts devotees from all over India.